-Miss Shirley Yost furnished soft music, while Mrs. Mauryse Blacklock presided at the punch service, assisted by Mrs. Wallace Lyn Royce Nesbett of Dallas Reid, Mrs. Buel Bowden and Mrs. came in Monday for a two weeks Clyde Yost served the cake.
-Miss Marguerite Hammett presided at the guest book where fiftyfive registered.
+Miss Shirley Yost furnished Blacklock presided at the punch service, assisted by Mrs. Wallace Lyn Royce Nesbett of Dallas Reid.
+Mrs. Buel Bowden and Mrs. at the guest book where fiftyfive registered.

 The guests were greeted by Mrs. Winchester and presented to the honoree, her mother, Mrs. E. L. Goolsby; her grandmother, Mrs. Celeta Bridges; and Mrs.